 The town is vibrant day and night.
 Pedestrian narrow alleys take you to multiple stores, restaurants and of course to the Venetian castle.
 You can enjoy the place at your rhythm.

 If you plan only to stay in Chora, you can easily have access to the beach of Agios Georgios on foot.
 Nice gold sand with restaurants.

 As per the island of Syros, when you arrive by ferry you are right in the heart of the town.
-If well plan, you can have a wonderful daily excursion which can combine beach, history, walking and enjoying a nice restaurant with the sunset by the water.
+If well planned, you can have a wonderful daily excursion which can combine beach, history, walking and enjoying a nice restaurant with the sunset by the water.